 You could also make contributions from your after-tax pay or savings, known as non-concessional contributions.

-Non-concessional contributions are not subject to tax when made to your fund, except where you go beyond the non-concessional cap, in which case tax of 49% can apply on the excess amount.
+Non-concessional contributions are not subject to tax when made to your fund, except where you go beyond the non-concessional cap.
+You can see the current cap and tax rate on the ATO's website.

 2. Get a helping hand from the government